yishairasowsky/talmud_questions/sefer.md

 6. https://www.sefaria.org.il/Numbers.25.14?lang=bi&aliyot=0&p2=Ibn_Ezra_on_Numbers.25.14.1&lang2=bi

+---

+st, the question of where to measure the width of the thumb -- either at knuckle which is the widest point (2.4 cm), or nearer to the tip which is narrower (2 cm) -- is found in Tosfos at the bottom of Menachos 41b [1,2].

-nt of the episode is in the back of Chumash Devarim of the Ramban Al ha'Torah.
+Second, as Rabbi Chavel points out in his edition to the Ramban on Chumash, the Ramban wrote to his son .
+Typically, the easiest place to find the Ramban's account of the episode is in the back of Chumash Devarim of the Ramban Al ha'Torah.
 The paragraph begins "Birchani Hashem" [3].

 Third and finally, you can see Rav Kook's writings in the references below [4,5].